WhitakerLab/WhitakerLabProjectManagement/Isla-Staden/Weekly-Meetings.md

 * Replace this text with a bullet point list of what you achieved this week.
 * It's ok if your list is only one bullet point long!
+* What did you achieve with your CD time?
+* What did you achieve with your DAS time?

 #### What did you struggle with?